 Athlete Assessments’ DISC Profiles deliver a 40-page report outlining the individual’s unique spread of strengths, style of communicating, approaching tasks, and building relationships with the people around them.
 The reports detail an individual’s preferred and non-preferred behaviors through a four-quadrant model which shows degrees of behavior as opposed to binary absolutes, highlighting the importance of adaptability in any pursuit of performance.
 Importantly, Athlete Assessments’ DISC Profiles also give an insight into what an individual needs to be successful in a chosen endeavor, and often confirm or enhance their understanding of self, while also uncovering potentially unseen strengths or blindspots in their awareness.

 In addition to identifying behaviors and isolating elements which contribute to an individual’s success, DISC also provides a safe language within any relationship or group to talk about behavior.
-Reflecting on a recent three day workshop, Carrie talked about the way the group of 12 post-professional soccer players included some men who were less interactive or lower ‘I’, meaning they are generally less likely to volunteer a contribution or spontaneously add to a conversation.
+Reflecting on a recent three day workshop, Carrie talked about the way the group of 12 post-professional soccer players included some men who were less interactive (low ‘I’ in DISC), meaning they are generally less likely to volunteer a contribution or spontaneously add to a conversation.
 She shared that because everyone was aware of each other’s profiles and had the common language of DISC, the lower I’s could say, “Hey, high I, let me talk for a little bit”.
 This jockeying for contribution time created a great learning opportunity for the high ‘I’ too as the safe, behavior-focused nature of the DISC language enabled him to take the challenge positively.

 “We benefited from hearing from the voices of others that really we may not have if we didn’t have that language as a foundation of the overall dialogue”.